JulietteHoisnard/blog/_posts/2024-04-22-what-it-takes-to-be-a-great-leader.markdown

   First step is to engage with your client: your client is putting a bet on you, on the fact that maybe you are going to show yourself to be helpful to them.
 Be generous, show directly what you can provide to your client for free or for a small amount of their time.
 If clients come to the point that they reach out to a consultancy or to an advisor, it means that they found out an issue for which they don't have the right resource to resolve it.

 - Listen
+  Listen actively to your client, ask questions around, observe,show that you care about what your client is saying.

 - Frame
   When you listened enough to your client, you are able to define and encapsulate the problem of your client.